FICO - Your Credit Score

-Since our society is so automated, it should come as no surprise that your ability to repay your mortgage comes down to a single number.
+Since our world is so computer-driven, it's probably not that surprising that your ability to repay your mortgage loan comes down to one number.

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary from one agency to another, the differences aren't huge; each agency uses the following in calculating your credit score:
+While these methods vary, each agency uses the following to calculate a credit score:

 - Your Credit History - How long have you had credit?

-- Credit Card Balances - How many credit card accounts do you have, and how much do you owe?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe?

-These factors are weighted slightly differently depending on the formula being used.
+Each of these factors is assigned a value and a weight.
 The results are added up and distilled into a single number.
-Credit scores can be as low as 300 and as high as 800.
-Higher scores are better.
-Most folks getting a mortgage these days have a score above 620.
+Credit scores range from 300 to 800.
+Higher is always better.
+Most folks who want to get a mortgage loan these days score 620 or above.

 Getting your FICO score

-Before you can improve your score, you have to know your score and ensure that the credit reports from each credit reporting agency are correct.
-Fair Isaac, the corporation that offered the first FICO score, sells credit scores on myFICO.com.
-It's inexpensive to get your FICO score from all three agencies, along with your credit report.
-Also available are helpful information and tools that help you improve your FICO score.
+Before you can improve your score, you have to know your score and ensure that the reports from each reporting agency are correct.
+Fair Isaac, the corporation that invented the original FICO score, offers credit scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three agencies.
+Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from all three agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.
+You can get a federally-mandated free credit report once per year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.